trickstercache/trickstercache.org/content/en/docs/Caching/retention.md

 linkTitle: "Trickster Caching Retention Policies"
 weight: 2
 description: >
-  A short lead description about this content page.
-It can be **bold** or _italic_ and can be split over multiple paragraphs.
+  This article covers how long Trickster retains data.
 ---

 ## Basic HTTP Backends

 Trickster will respect HTTP 1.0, 1.1 and 2.0 caching directives from both the downstream client and the upstream origin when determining object cacheability and TTL.
-You can override the TTL by setting a custom `Cache-Control` header on a per-[Path Config](./paths.md) basis.
+You can override the TTL by setting a custom `Cache-Control` header on a per-[Path Config](/docs/paths/paths/) basis.

 ### Cache Object Evictions